blechschmidt/massdns/README.md

 ```
 Usage: ./bin/massdns [options] [domainlist]
   -b  --bindto           Bind to IP address and port.
 (Default: 0.0.0.0:0)
+      --busy-poll        Use busy-wait polling instead of epoll.
   -c  --resolve-count    Number of resolves for a name before giving up.
 (Default: 50)
+      --drop-group       Group to drop privileges to when running as root.
+(Default: nogroup)
       --drop-user        User to drop privileges to when running as root.
 (Default: nobody)
       --flush            Flush the output file whenever a response was received.
   -h  --help             Show this help.